 Technology is also integrated into the library, where students may search the school’s computerized card catalog of almost 4,200 library volumes.
 Through the web based Accelerated Reader (AR) Enterprise each classroom can access over 153,000 AR book titles and quizzes on their classroom computer.
 Once a student reads a book and takes the AR quiz, he or she can instantly see his or her score along with points and reading levels.
 Teachers can view and print reports on a student’s progress, while parents can also view and monitor their child’s progress from home.
 Students may take even AR tests during the summer in the computer lab.

 Since 1980, the Duke TIP 4th and 5th grade talent search recognizes those students who have outstanding academic abilities.
 To qualify, students in these grades must score at the 95th percentile or higher on an accepted subtest or total battery/composite or a grade-level standardized achievement test.

 Great Rewards Always with a Catholic Education (GRACE )

-When a student qualifies for Duke TIP, he or she also qualifies for GRACE, a St. Elizabeth enrichment program, coordinated by our librarian Georgette Sabbatini.
+When a student qualifies for Duke TIP, he or she also qualifies for GRACE, a St. Elizabeth enrichment program, coordinated by our music teacher, Mrs. Hilda Clark.
 GRACE was developed in 2010 to offer students who are high achievers challenging activities that go beyond classroom curriculum.
-The program is divided into two parts: Language Arts and The Stock Market Game.
-In the area of Language Arts, emphasis is placed on literature, reading comprehension, vocabulary building, and writing skills.
-The fourth graders’ vocabulary is improved and challenged with the use of numerous word games.
 The activities prepare them for using solid vocabulary skills with fifth and sixth grade GRACE activities.
-In the fifth and sixth grades, special emphasis is placed on beginning, basic sentence writing which gradually expands into solid paragraph composition and completion of a mini research paper.